 Different studies have shown that the immunity of new-born animals is decreasing.
-In modern animal breeds the amount of colostrum (high litter sizes), its content of specific proteins (high yielding dairy cows) or their specificity (bought-in sows/cows without adaptation) is often insufficient.
+In modern animal breeds with high litter sizes, the amount of colostrum, its content of immunoglobulins and their specificity is often insufficient.
+This is especially true with high yielding dairy cows, cows without adaptation and brought in sows.
 Even if everything runs perfectly, the young animal naturally suffers from two immunity gaps.
 The first one occurs shortly after birth, before the first intake of colostrum.
 The second one, after 4-6 weeks when the maternal protection from the colostrum decreases while their own immune system is not yet adequately built up.
 Hence, it is necessary to support young animals especially during these critical phases of life.

-Our Young Animal Nutrition Program is developed with the objective to support the animal during these two critical phases.
+Our Young Animal Nutrition Program is developed with the objective to support the immature immune system of animals during these two critical phases.
 The different formats of the products bring flexibility assisting to achieve the full potential of growth.

 Heat stress can also lead to acidosis.
 Due to excessive panting, considerable amounts of CO2 leave the body and therefore buffer capacity decreases.
 Buffering the blood has higher importance than buffering the rumen, hence heat stress can also lead to rumen acidosis.

 Rumen health is one of the most important preconditions for performance in milk and meat, therefore steps must be taken to prevent an impaired balance in ruminal flora.
 Besides a balanced feed ration with a sufficient amount of fiber, innovative products should be used to support ruminants in times of high energy requirements and therefore imbalanced rations.